NanoFlow: Towards Optimal Large Language Model Serving Throughput: Evaluation

 \textbf{Baselines.} We consider three widely-used serving frameworks as baselines.

-The vLLM \cite{vllm} is a state-of-the-art serving system delivering high throughput.
-For evaluation, we change the \texttt{max-num-seqs} parameter in the vLLM engine to tune the maximum number of sequences allowed per iteration and use the one that results in the highest throughput.
+vLLM\footnote{v0.5.3.post1 (commit ID 38c4b7e)}~\cite{vllmgithub, vllm} is a state-of-the-art serving system delivering high throughput. vLLM implements pagedAttention for increasing GPU memory utilization, as well as the chunked prefill for higher GPU utilization.

-DeepSpeed-FastGen \cite{deepspeed-fastgen} is a serving framework developed by Microsoft.
+DeepSpeed-FastGen\footnote{v0.2.3 (commit ID 429bc5c)}~\cite{deepspeedgithub, deepspeed-fastgen} is a serving framework developed by Microsoft.
 It dynamically composes prefill with decode requests to ensure that the engine is operating in a high throughput regime.
-We vary the \texttt{max-ragged-batch-size} to tune the batch size for dynamic batching and select the one with the highest throughput.
+We vary the \texttt{max-ragged-batch-size} to tune the batch size for highest throughput.

-TensorRT-LLM \cite{tensorrtllm} is a high-performance LLM inference engine built upon NVIDIA's TensorRT SDK.
+TensorRT-LLM\footnote{v0.8.0 (commit ID 5955b8a)}~\cite{tensorrtgithub, tensorrtllm} is a high-performance LLM inference engine built upon NVIDIA's TensorRT SDK.
 We set \texttt{max-num-tokens} by calculating the maximum capacity for the \kv{} in the GPU memory.
-We also enable paged \kv{} and dynamic batching optimizations when compiling the models.~\footnote{We use vLLM v0.5.3.post1 (commit ID 38c4b7e), DeepSpeed-FastGen v0.2.3 (commit ID 429bc5c), and TensorRT-LLM v0.8.0 (commit ID 5955b8a).}
+We also enable paged \kv{} and dynamic batching optimizations when compiling.

-\textbf{Datasets.} Splitwise~\cite{splitwise} is a conversation trace collected from real production environment, with a total of around 20000 requests.
+\textbf{Datasets.} Splitwise~\cite{splitwise} is a conversation trace collected from a real production environment at Microsoft, with a total of around 20000 requests.
 LMSYS-Chat-1M \cite{zheng2023lmsyschat1m} is a large-scale dataset with 1 million real-world conversations from 25 different LLMs.
 ShareGPT~\cite{sharegpt} is a dataset with conversations collected from the ShareGPT API.
-We use the the full trace from Splitwise and randomly sampled $50,000$ requests from ShareGPT and LMSYS-Chat-1M for our evaluation.
+We use the full trace from Splitwise and randomly sample $50,000$ requests from ShareGPT and LMSYS-Chat-1M for our evaluation.
 Table~\ref{tab:datasets} shows the average input length and output length in tokens for the sampled datasets we use.